 We also develop small molecule drugs to target GCN2.

-We are based at the University of Dundee, at the Jacqui Wood Centre for Cancer Research at the School of Medicine, and we are also associated with the Centre of Gene Regulation and Expression at the School of Life Sciences in Dundee.
+We are based at the Division of Cancer Research University of Dundee at the School of Medicine, and we are also associated with the Molecular, Cellular and Developmental Biology Division at the School of Life Sciences in Dundee.

 We are always interested in enthusiastic post-docs or students working with us.